Madrid, cheerful and vibrant at all hours, is famous for being an open city with all kinds of people from anywhere in the world.

 -

 Please note that large parts of the city centre are Low-Emissions Zones, where driving and parking are restricted.
-If you are coming to Madrid by car or motorbike, please check the restrictions on the City Council website.
+If you arrive in Madrid by car or motorcycle, consult the website of the City Council to find out about these areas.
+These restrictions apply equally to vehicles with foreign registrations.
+If your vehicle has an environmental rating from France or Portugal, check DGT website the table of equivalences of environmental ratings in European Union countries to know what restrictions might affect you.
 You can also get information before travelling through your accommodation in Madrid.

 Practical information